Resolution Ratifying Prior Acts: Everything You Need to Know

 - Distributing dividends to your shareholders.
 In this kind of resolution, you'll need to specify the dollar amount per share, the type of distribution, and which classes of shareholders this resolution will affect.
 You will also want to include a record date, which acts as the cut-off point for determining eligibility for dividend distribution.

 - Appointing managers, directors, or officers to a new position within your organization.
 Most resolutions dictate the new appointment will be valid as soon as the resolution is signed and until a successor is elected, they are fired by the company, or they resign their position.

 If you need help with a resolution ratifying prior acts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.